 Why it matters: Treating the pattern as distress, not defiance, changes how families respond.

-How Childhood OCD Can Look at Home and School
+How Symptoms Can Look at Home and School

 At home

-Home rituals may become part of meals, bedtime, bathing, homework, or leaving the house.
+Home rituals may become part of meals, bathing, homework, bedtime, or morning routines.
 Parents may start making small changes to avoid meltdowns.
-They might open doors with sleeves, answer endless safety questions, check locks for the child, or promise that no one will get sick.
+They might open doors with sleeves, answer repeated safety questions, check locks for the child, or promise that no one will get sick.

 These changes are understandable.
 Parents want relief for a distressed child.
 Over time, though, family accommodation can give OCD more room.
 Accommodation means changing family behavior to reduce the child’s OCD distress.
-It can include giving reassurance, avoiding triggers, or helping with rituals.
+It can include giving repeated reassurance, avoiding triggers, doing rituals for the child, or changing normal family plans.

 At school

 School symptoms can look like perfectionism, avoidance, lateness, slow work, frequent bathroom use, or repeated visits to the nurse.
-A child may erase until paper tears, ask teachers to verify answers, avoid touching shared materials, or freeze during tests because of intrusive doubts.
+A child may erase until the page is damaged, ask teachers to verify answers, avoid shared materials, or freeze during tests because of intrusive doubts.

 Some children appear calm at school and then collapse at home.
 Others avoid school because rituals or fears feel impossible to manage there.
-If mood changes appear alongside anxiety or OCD, it may also help to understand Signs of Depression, especially when a child withdraws from activities they used to enjoy.
+If mood changes appear alongside anxiety or OCD, it may also help to understand OCD and Depression, especially when a child withdraws from activities they used to enjoy.

 Normal Worries, Anxiety, or OCD: Differences That Matter